lewis-r-white/QuantAQ_ghana/README.md

 The gas correction step assigns NA slope/intercept values for monitors where the regression could not be calculated (e.g., too few points).

 All calibration scripts are implemented in `pollutant_data_prep.Rmd`.
 The code that goes through the calibration is immediately after loading and merging the raw datasets.
 This file sources `compare_fleet_regression.R` and `summarize_pollution_times.R`, and outputs analysis-ready data for subsequent visualization and modeling.

+## 4. Monitor Metadata and Community Information

+Key file: `monitor_community_info.csv` (Note: for privacy, no data is shared in this repository)

+This dataset includes geospatial and contextual information for each QuantAQ monitor, including:

+- Monitor serial number and type (MOD or MOD-PM)
+- Community/village name and location
+- Coordinates (latitude/longitude)
+- Estimated population and household count

+### Steps to Create `monitor_community_info.csv`:

+1. **Extract Recent Coordinates**:
+   Coordinates were extracted from cloud data after March 2024, filtered for completeness and deduplicated per device.
+Some corrections were made manually to fix GPS errors in longitude.

+2. **Integrate Population Data**:
+   Population and household counts were imported from KHRC's `modulair_communities.xlsx`.
+Community names were cleaned and standardized to match monitor locations (e.g., "Korawura Akura" → "Kurawura Akura").

+3. **Assign Location Descriptions**:
+   Descriptive names and village-level locations were assigned to each monitor based on field records.

+4. **Create a Master Reference Table**:
+   The final dataset combines monitor names, location coordinates, spatial metadata, and population information into a single CSV file:
+   `data/monitor_community_info.csv`

+This reference file is used in downstream analyses for spatial mapping, clustering, and aggregating pollution data by community.